-Note: For detailed information on how to set up an Orbix environment, see the Orbix Deployment Guide.
+Note: For details on how to set up an Orbix environment, see the Orbix Deployment Guide.
+For details on using a secure configuration repository-based domain, see the Orbix Security Guide.

 How an ORB Gets its Configuration page 34

 Locating the Configuration Domain page 36

 Obtaining an ORB's Configuration page 38

 Managing Configuration Domains page 47